MARKET SNAPSHOT: Six Factors To Watch As The Bull Market Pushes Itself Toward An Endurance Record

 In just three weeks, it would become the longest bull run ever

-In three weeks or so, the stock market is likely to make history as the longest bull market on record.
+In less than three weeks, the stock market is likely to make history as the longest bull market on record.

 Some on Wall Street, like Michael Hartnett, chief investment strategist at Bank of America Merrill Lynch, have already started the celebratory countdown: "Champagne for US stocks: 14 trading days to go until S&P 500 bull market becomes the longest of all-time [at] 3,543 days," he said in a note.